pfunk-ml/VisionProjectKrang/README.md

    export ALVAR_PLUGIN_PATH=/usr/local/lib

+3. Go to /VisionProjectKrang/alvarCode and find the script visionClient.
+Here, modify the variable BIN_DIR to the directory where your binaries for the alvarCode are.

-2. In /VisionProjectKrang/alvarCode, run this script:
+3. Now you can run the script:

    ./visionClient.sh

-3. You should be done
+4. You should be done

 BRIEF EXPLANATION
 ------------------